RSeidelsohn/license-checker-rseidelsohn/README.md

 _I changed the original `exclude` argument to `excludeLicenses` in order to prevent confusion and better align it with the `excludePackages` argument.
 Also, the argument `includeLicenses` has been added for listing only packages that include the licenses listed._

+**Please notice:** Version 1.2.2 is the last version working fine on node v12.
+From Version 2 on, you will need at least Node v14 to run this NPM license checker.
+Thanks to @daniel-schulz for pointing this out!

 Ever needed to see all the license info for a module and its dependencies?

 It's this easy: